The International Federation of Red Cross and Red Crescent Societies

 - Media partners access National Societies’ WhatNow messages through an open Application Programming Interface (API) and broadcast across their networks.

-- Communities at risk receive WhatNow messages
+- Communities at risk receive WhatNow messages.

 - National Societies engage with communities for feedback on the process and further adapt accordingly.

 Cash assistance has become an increasingly important and default tool for humanitarian assistance in the IFRC network.
-The Turkish Red Crescent – in collaboration with the Turkish government, the World Food Programme (WFP), the European Commission’s Department for Humanitarian Aid and Civil Protection (ECHO), and the IFRC in the most recent phase – has developed the Emergency Social Safety Net (ESSN) programme using the Kizilaykart payment system, which has provided monthly cash assistance to Syrian refugees, reaching in the latest ESSN III phase more 2.3 million individuals (410,000 households).
+The Turkish Red Crescent – in collaboration with the Turkish government, the World Food Programme (WFP), the European Commission’s Department for Humanitarian Aid and Civil Protection (ECHO), and the IFRC in the most recent phase – has developed the Emergency Social Safety Net (ESSN) programme using the Kizilaykart payment system, which has provided monthly cash assistance to Syrian refugees, reaching in the latest ESSN III phase more than 2.3 million individuals (410,000 households).
 The IFRC has been exploring the use of the Kizilaykart approach and a similar collaboration with RedRose in the Ukraine crisis response, where an innovative mechanism for self-registration has been introduced.

 Data and digital tools for Community Engagement and Accountability (CEA) have also become an essential way that the IFRC is extending and deepening engagement with vulnerable communities.
 A range of tools has been developed for rumour tracking that were used extensively in the COVID-19 response and in the Ukraine crisis response.
-In addition, 510 (an initiative of the Netherlands Red Cross), in collaboration with the NRC, the private sector company Twilio, and the IFRC, has been leading the development of a Digital Community Engagement hub that will enable National Societies to create cloud messaging services to provide cheap (or even free) interactive messaging via diverse text messaging services including WhatsApp, Telegram, Viber, and SMS.
+In addition, 510 (an initiative of the Netherlands Red Cross), in collaboration with the Norwegian Refugee Council (NRC), the private sector company Twilio, and the IFRC, has been leading the development of a Digital Community Engagement hub that will enable National Societies to create cloud messaging services to provide cheap (or even free) interactive messaging via diverse text messaging services including WhatsApp, Telegram, Viber, and SMS.
 The hub builds on an extensive set of scripting templates developed by the NRC and represents a rare example of creative repurposing of digital tools between humanitarian organisations.